-Although there are lots of channels available, there are only five main ones.
+Although there are lots of social media lead generation channels available, there are only five main ones.
 This means chances are high that your customers can be found on one or more of them.

 It also makes your job a bit easier, as you don’t need to be searching through the long list of social media channels to join.

 - LinkedIn (Over 100 million active users*)